An illustration with social media icons.

 Adding a personal touch can do more than just catch someone’s interest.
 When properly executed, it can seal the deal and convince a recruit that you are the organization to work for.

-One organization that recently pulled this off during a high-stakes recruiting challenge was the New York Yankees, who spent the winter pursuing top free agent pitcher Gerrit Cole.
-As the story goes, a little known employee in the Yankees’ system had a conversation with Cole while he was playing for the Astros and learned about his favorite type of Italian wine.
-Fast forward to 2020, and the Yankees presented Cole with two bottles—which happened to be the same type that he and his wife enjoyed during their honeymoon in Italy.
-Cole was deeply touched by the gesture, and went on to sign a record $324 million deal with the team.
+One organization that pulled this off during a high-stakes recruiting challenge was the New York Yankees, who spent a winter pursuing top free agent pitcher Gerrit Cole.
+As the story goes, an employee in the Yankees’ system had a conversation with Cole while he was playing for the Astros and learned about his favorite type of Italian wine.
+In 2020, the Yankees presented Cole with two bottles—which happened to be the same wine that he and his wife enjoyed during their honeymoon in Italy.
+Cole was deeply touched by the gesture and went on to sign a record $324 million deal with the team.

-As this example shows, it wasn’t the cost or even the wine itself that made the difference.
-Rather, it was the act of going the extra mile, and showing class and appreciation.
+As this example shows, going the extra mile to show class and appreciation made a big difference.
 Personalization is an excellent recruiting tool, especially when it’s deployed tastefully.

-All of the above-mentioned processes take tons of time.
-It’s not always as easy as Googling someone’s email address or finding their presence on GitHub or Twitter.
-And, as a recruiter, your time is precious.
-You can’t afford to spend countless hours researching the social media profiles of each prospect.
+Many of these processes can take a lot of time.
+And as a recruiter, your time is precious.
+You can’t afford to spend countless hours researching GitHub and social media profiles of each prospect.

 You may also like